dahyeshon/Final-Report/README.md

    - [peer](https://peer.com/)
      - recently, announced a new collabration with junggonara which is a top tier in second-hand industry

+## 2.3 Applying Blockchain technology on identification system - main difference between existing blockchain company in second-hand market
+As I mentioned earlier, the key solution to suspend of being fraud is to use a

 ## 2.5 Conclusion